WebAssembly/WASI/proposals/filesystem/wasi-filesystem.abi.md

 #### <a href="#descriptor_seek" name="descriptor_seek"></a> `descriptor::seek`

-  Move the offset of a descriptor.
+  Move the offset of a file descriptor.

-  The meaning of `seek` on a directory is unspecified.
+  If the descriptor refers to a directory, this function fails with `errno::spipe`.

   Returns new offset of the descriptor, relative to the start of the file.

+  It is valid to seek past the end of a file.
+The file size is not modified until a write is performed, at which time the file is extended to the extent of the write, with bytes between the previous end and the start of the write set to zero.

   Note: This is similar to `lseek` in POSIX.
 ##### Params